duliczvince/RR_FR_SWP_teszt_feladat/README.md

 	name VARCHAR PRIMARY KEY,

-	languages VARCHAR NOT NULL,
+	latlng VARCHAR NOT NULL,

-	flag VARCHAR NOT NULL,
+	demonym VARCHAR NOT NULL,

-	currencies VARCHAR NOT NULL,
+	borders VARCHAR NOT NULL,

 	capital VARCHAR NOT NULL,